 As a teenager, Ms. Daniel attended Benjamin Banneker Academy High School for Community Development, where she continued helping others through academic service-learning opportunities.
 An active member of the school’s chapter of the nonprofit organization Community Development Corporation, she conducted research projects on issues affecting low-income communities.
 She also tested homes for lead paint to assess if there was a correlation between lead paint levels and neighborhoods within Brooklyn.

 After graduating from high school in 2003, Ms. Daniel attended St. John’s University and majored in Risk Management and Insurance in The Peter J. Tobin College of Business.
-As a student, she participated in extracurricular activities including Voices of Victory gospel choir and the Student Ambassador program.
+As a student, she participated in extracurricular activities including the Voices of Victory gospel choir and the Student Ambassador program.
 She also served as a resident assistant.

 The day after she graduated, Ms. Daniel participated in Campus Ministry’s Plunge service trip to Santa Clarita, Panama.
-During those two weeks, she painted a school, helped build an outhouse for an elderly couple, and participated in school learning activities, amongst other service projects.
+During those two weeks, she painted a school, helped build an outhouse for an elderly couple, and participated in learning activities, amongst other service projects.